 The Tower of London

-Of course, the Tower is the iconic setting for all things gruesome and ghoulish.
-This history of torture, execution and other ghastly tales makes the Tower the perfect end to this piece.
+Of course, the Tower is the ideal setting for all things gruesome and ghoulish.
+This history of torture, execution and other terrifying tales makes the Tower the perfect end to this piece.

 People are not the only ghosts traipsing around the Tower.
 A grizzly bear supposedly has caused quite a stir according to Historic Royal Palaces.
-“Legend has it that, many years ago, a huge ghostly bear appeared by the Martin Tower, scaring a guard so badly he dropped dead of shock.”
+“Legend has it that, many years ago, an enormous ghostly bear appeared by the Martin Tower, scaring a guard so badly he dropped dead of shock.”

 Many others have been reported to roam the grounds of the Tower.
 Anne Boleyn walks around supposedly carrying her head.